 Focusing the Sermon

-As I step back I say, “Now, Lord, what am I going to do with all that?
+As I step back, I say, “Now, Lord, what am I going to do with all that?
 I could talk on that for three hours.
 I have got thirty-five or forty-five minutes to do this.”
-In prayer and thought, some of those circles just come together and I say, “Ok, I am going to make those three points or those two points or those four points.”
+In prayer and thought, some of those circles just come together and I say, “Okay, I am going to make those three points or those two points or those four points.”

-Then I put up my Word document up, and I just start writing.
+Then I pull up my Word document, and I just start writing.
 Here I put my thoughts in Word based on this little doodling.
-And I compose straight on to the computer.
+And I compose straight onto the computer.
 I am editing as I go, and I am thinking out loud.
-Sometimes I'm preaching out loud as I go, feeling it as I go, praying as I go.
+Sometimes I’m preaching out loud as I go, feeling it as I go, praying as I go.

 That works for me.
-Most of the people when they hear that I do it that way say, “No way.
+Most people, when they hear that I do it that way, say, “No way.
 No way could I start on Friday, or no way could I take a manuscript into the pulpit and not have it be canned and so on.”
 Absolutely, not a problem.
 Do it, fine.
 You know, wear your armor, not my armor.